paolaleyva/school-projects/README.md

 ### Hi there 👋
-🌱 I’m currently attending SLCC pursuing an Associate's in Computer Science.
+🌱 I’m currently attending SLCC pursuing an Associate's in Computer Science. <br>
 📫 How to reach me: paolaleyva.slc@gmail.com
 <!--
 **paolaleyva/paolaleyva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.